 The lot of piñas that made our Henequén was originally bound for Jalisco, apparently intended as some sort of industrial mezcal (or possibly faux tequila?!) experiment.
 However, the piñas were so tough that they broke the shredder, and had to be sent back.

-I will never forget the first time we tasted our Henequén.
-I was with Juan and his wife Hortensia, feasting on simple-but-so-delicious quesadillas fresh from their comal, and being regaled with copita after copita of mezcal, each of which was made from a different species of wild agave and delightful in its own right.
+We will never forget the first time we tasted our Henequén.
+We were with Juan and his wife Hortensia, feasting on simple-but-so-delicious quesadillas fresh from their comal, and being regaled with copita after copita of mezcal, each of which was made from a different species of wild agave and delightful in its own right.

 The Henequén did not appear until toward the end.
-Through the open door, a rainstorm raged outside over Carretera Internacional (arguably the Main Street of Santiago Matatlán) while I basked in the warmth and pleasure of the Hernándezes’ hospitality.
+Through the open door, a rainstorm raged outside over Carretera Internacional (arguably the Main Street of Santiago Matatlán) while we basked in the warmth and pleasure of the Hernándezes’ hospitality.

 That flavor.
-It struck me fast and direct, like a quiet thunderbolt.
+Fast and direct, like a quiet thunderbolt.
 Smooth and savory.
 Saline and mineral.
-Slightly spicy, with a surprising finish of tingly numbness on the tongue that reminds me of Sichuan peppercorns.
+Slightly spicy, with a surprising finish of tingly numbness on the tongue that reminds one of Sichuan peppercorns.
 And the smell of rain in the fresh country air.

 It was love at first sip.